Follow us

 Key takeaway: Under the new process, there may be less flexibility regarding the timing and consideration of remedy proposals.
 The ACCC’s proposed process guidelines may provide additional insight into how the ACCC will consider remedies.

-Under the Bill, the Minister may make a determination regarding the form of the merger notification, which may require the notification of any goodwill protections within the relevant agreement, i.e. non-compete provisions.
+Under the Act, the Minister may make a determination regarding the form of the merger notification, which may require the notification of any goodwill protections within the relevant agreement, i.e. non-compete provisions.
 It is expected that notification of goodwill restraints will be required.

 Under the CCA, provisions in a business sale agreement that are solely to protect the goodwill in the purchased business are exempt from prohibitions against anti-competitive conduct.
-Under the Bill, the ACCC may declare that this exemption provision does not apply where the ACCC is satisfied that the provision is not necessary for the protection of the purchaser under the contract in respect of purchased goodwill.
+Under the Act, the ACCC may declare that this exemption provision does not apply where the ACCC is satisfied that the provision is not necessary for the protection of the purchaser under the contract in respect of purchased goodwill.
 Such a declaration would expose the purchaser to proceedings under various provisions of the CCA.
 Even if the ACCC does not make such a declaration, it is not precluded from commencing proceedings in respect of a goodwill provision at a later date.

 Key takeaway: A notification requirement, when coupled with the ACCC’s declaration power, may lead to greater consideration of the scope and duration of any post-completion restraints.